 - Mooring licenses entitle the licensee to occupy waters, however the installation and maintenance of the mooring apparatus is the responsibility of the licensee

 - The mooring apparatus remains the property and responsibility of the licensee, and must be removed by the licensee on termination of the licence

 - Liability for salvage/removal of any vessel that sinks or falls into disrepair remains with the licensee.

-Roads and Maritime has allocated 12 sites each at The Haven on Lake Jindabyne and Eucumbene Cove on Lake Eucumbene (24 sites in total), with a maximum vessel length of 8 metres.
+Roads and Maritime has allocated 15 sites at The Haven on Lake Jindabyne and 12 sites at Eucumbene Cove on Lake Eucumbene (27 sites in total), with a maximum vessel length of 8 metres.
 Sites will be allocated on a priority basis in accordance with the date each application is received.
 If all 12 sites are allocated, additional applicants will be placed on a priority list and will be offered the next available site.

 Recreational clubs may apply for a Commercial Mooring Licence (‘Club Mooring’ class) for the use of club members and may request modification of the above licence conditions.
 However, any such applications will be considered by Roads and Maritime in consultation with Snowy Hydro Ltd.